COVID-19 pandemic in New York City: Social distancing

 One epidemiologist at Columbia University noted "Social distancing is a privilege that not everybody has equal opportunity to practice."
 Of the five boroughs, Manhattan had reported the lowest rate of confirmed COVID-19 cases.
 Epidemiologists have observed that low-income communities were being disproportionately affected.
 Many residents of these neighborhoods work in essential jobs where it may not be possible to work from home.

 After some arrests for violations of social distancing protocols turned violent, the city relaxed enforcement.
 As the weather warmed, large groups began gathering at parks and beaches.
 Some non-compliant bars and restaurants, limited to take-out and delivery service during the pandemic, continued allowing customers to dine in or to gather outside bars with drinks.
 De Blasio said non-compliant establishments risk closure.

 During May and June 2020, fears arose of a second wave of COVID-19 accelerated by the George Floyd protests, close confinement of those detained, and poor rates of mask wearing by law enforcement.
-Several outlets criticized police working the events for failing to wear face masks as required by policy and by order of the governor.
+Several outlets criticized police working the events for failing to wear face masks as required by policy and order of the governor.
 As the number of arrests during the protests increased, many people were detained for longer periods, as hundreds were held in close quarters while waiting to see a judge.
 Some of the arrested also had inadequate access to water to wash their hands.